 California would have adequate revenues to manage a moderate economic downturn without raising taxes or cutting services, according to a new analysis from Moody’s Analytics.

-California finished 49th in a new study by the Tax Foundation ranking which states have the most business-friendly income tax structures.
+California finished 48th in a new study by the Tax Foundation showing which states are best at structuring their tax systems

 Chip Kelly, head football coach at the University of California, Los Angeles,, earned $3.3 million in 2018, making Kelly the highest-paid public employee in California last year, according to a ranking by the website GOBankingRates.

 Legislative appropriations for California arts agencies are projected to reach $56.1 million for fiscal year 2020, which equates to $1.42 per capita in the state, according to a report from the National Assembly of State Arts Agencies (NASAA).